Skip to main content

 Telegram user authorization

-The bot checks the Telegram user ID of every incoming message against the list of authorized users for your account.
-Messages from unauthorized user IDs are silently ignored — no error response is sent, which avoids leaking information about which user IDs are registered.
-This check runs before any command is published to Redis, so unauthorized messages never reach your agent.
+The bot checks the Telegram user ID of every incoming message against the authorized users for your account.
+Messages from unauthorized IDs are silently ignored — no error response is sent, which avoids leaking information about which user IDs are registered.
+This check runs before the command reaches your agent, so unauthorized messages are dropped at the gateway.

 Pairing code security